Mwi-haki/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The first script is setting bash
-The second script writes a command that finds all empty files and directories in the current directory and all sub-directories
+The second script writes a lists all the files with a .gif extension in the current directory and all its sub-directories